hsayedi/Satellite-Data-Server/README.md

 Select January 1, 2018 as StartDate
 Select today's date as EndDate

-4) Zoom in (one zoom at a time) and you should see some state colors change.
+4) Zoom into the United States (one zoom at a time) and you should see some state colors change.

+The screenshot below shows an example zoom level

-Purple inidicates an undefinied region, which is due to the small range of sample data we are using.
+Note: Purple polygons inidicates an undefinied region, which is due to the small range of sample data we are using.
 You will notice a gradience of green to orange states.
 These shades indicate the aggregate temperatures for each given polygon.

 5) Zoom in a few more times until you start to see county polygons.
 Again, these counties will be color-coded according to their average temperatures.